-We’ve all felt miserable from overeating after a big meal, especially if it involves too many carbohydrates (think: heavy pasta dinner).
-But have you ever wondered why you sometimes feel bloated even when you didn’t stuff yourself?
-Certain foods — or foods and drinks with certain ingredients — cause more bloating than others.
+Have you ever wondered why you sometimes feel bloated after a meal even when you didn’t stuff yourself?
+Certain foods and drinks — or the ingredients in them — can cause you to feel more bloated than others.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered dietitian Anna Taylor explains which foods and ingredients cause problems and why:
+Registered dietitian Anna Taylor, MS, RD, LD, CDCES, explains which foods and ingredients cause problems and why.

-When you eat foods that are high in sodium, your body holds onto fluids and that can make you feel bloated.
+When you eat foods that are high in salt, your body holds onto fluids you eat and drink.
+That can make you feel bloated.
 But putting down the salt shaker may not solve your problem.

-Ms. Taylor says the most sodium, by far, in the typical American diet comes from processed foods, restaurant foods and convenience foods.
-You may try to cut down on these to minimize bloating.
-Often, these foods don’t even taste salty, yet they are full of sodium.
-This is often true when it comes to soups, bread rolls and bagels.
+Taylor says the most sodium, by far, in the typical American diet comes from processed foods, restaurant foods and convenience foods.

-Foods that are high in fat can sometimes cause bloating because they’re slow to leave your stomach.
-So instead of eating that fatty, greasy meal (e.g., fried chicken, coleslaw and onion rings), try a low-fat option like grilled chicken, salad and baked potato, Ms. Taylor suggests.
+Foods that are high in fat can sometimes cause bloating because they’re slow to digest.
+So instead of eating a fatty, greasy meal like fried chicken or onion rings, try a low-fat option like grilled chicken and salad.

 Drinking carbonated beverages can often cause you to swallow excess air, which leads to bloating.
-“That air has to go somewhere, and once it passes from the stomach to the intestines, burping won’t help,” says Ms. Taylor.
+“That air has to go somewhere, and once it passes from the stomach to the intestines, it can’t escape your body as a burp,” says Taylor.

-High fructose corn syrup, a type of sweetener used in soda and some fruit drinks, is also a surprising ingredient in other foods that don’t even taste sweet, such as some breads.
-(This is why it’s important to read food labels).
-In large quantities, it can cause gas, bloating and abdominal pain.
+High-fructose corn syrup, a type of corn-derived sweetener used in soda and some fruit drinks, is also a surprising ingredient in other foods that don’t even taste sweet, such as some breads.
+That’s why it’s important for you to read food labels.
+In large quantities, it can cause gas, bloating and abdominal pain for some people.
 This is because your body can’t absorb it quickly enough.

 Maybe you know you’re lactose intolerant, or you just suspect that you are.
 But, if you are lactose intolerant, you can feel bloated after eating high-lactose foods such as ice cream or milk.
 Depending on the severity of your intolerance, your body won’t be able to break down the lactose easily, so you’ll likely experience gas, abdominal pain and bloating.

-Keep in mind that your stomach is only about the size of your fist.
-Although it’s able to stretch to accommodate more food, eating excessively can also make you feel bloated, Ms. Taylor says.
+Carbs can cause you to feel overly full.
+But the reason for that is twofold.
+For one thing, the average stomach is only about the size of your fist.
+Although it’s able to stretch to accommodate more food, eating a large portion can definitely make you feel bloated, says Taylor.